port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/examples.md

 </Tabs>

-## Setting up a slack notification
+## Setting up a Slack notification

 To enable Slack notifications, you need to create a Slack app and install it in your workspace by following steps 1-3 outlined in the [Slack API Documentation](https://api.slack.com/messaging/webhooks).